-(p) Noting the efforts of the OECD/NEA in maintaining the Nuclear Education, Skills and Technology (NEST) Joint Undertaking, to foster the next generation of nuclear science and technology practitioners, and to establish networks and information sharing among the future workforce in pursuit of concrete research objectives, and the value of the Agency's cooperation with the OECD/NEA in this regard,
+(p) Noting the participation of the Agency in the OECD/NEA Nuclear Education, Skills and Technology (NEST) joint undertaking, aiming to foster the next generation of nuclear scientists and technology practitioners, and to establish networks and information sharing among the future workforce in pursuit of concrete research objectives, and the value of the Agency's cooperation with the OECD/NEA in this regard,

-(q) Noting the success of the Nuclear Energy Management (NEM) School and the Nuclear Knowledge Management (NKM) School, both held annually at the International Centre for Theoretical Physics (ICTP) in Trieste and the highly-valued continuous cooperation between the IAEA and the ICTP, and
+(q) Noting the success of the nine Nuclear Energy Management (NEM) and Nuclear Knowledge Management (NKM) Schools conducted in 2022 and of all the NEM and NKM Schools, held across Member States and also annually at the International Centre for Theoretical Physics (ICTP) in Trieste, Italy, and noting the highly-valued continuous cooperation between the IAEA and the ICTP and Member State institutions in this regard,

-(r) Further noting the sustainable outcomes of the regional NEM Schools held in South Africa in November 2018, in Russia in April 2019 and August 2019, in Japan in July 2019, in Egypt in October 2019 and in the United States of America in October 2019, and welcoming the continued interest of other Member States in hosting regional NEM Schools, 1.
-Commends the Director General and the Secretariat for their significant, interdepartmental efforts in addressing issues of preservation and enhancement of nuclear knowledge, in response to relevant General Conference resolutions;
+(r) Further noting the sustainable outcomes of the regional, national and international NEM Schools held since September 2010, and most recently the NEM Schools held in Canada, China, Japan, the Russian Federation and South Africa in 2022 and in Japan, Poland, the Russian Federation, the United States of America and ICTP in 2023, and welcoming the continued interest of other Member States in hosting NEM Schools, and

+(s) Looking forward to the Fourth International Conference on Nuclear Knowledge Management and Human Resources Development, to be held from 1 to 5 July 2024, in Vienna, Austria,

+1. Commends the Director General and the Secretariat for their significant, interdepartmental efforts in addressing issues of preservation and enhancement of nuclear knowledge, in response to relevant General Conference resolutions;

-2. Commends the Secretariat for its support to Member States in applying a comprehensive methodology and guidance for managing nuclear knowledge, including through nuclear knowledge management assistance visits and seminars in Member States;
+2. Commends the Secretariat for its support to Member States in applying a comprehensive methodology and guidance for managing nuclear knowledge, requests the Agency to continue supporting Member States in this area and to acquire, update and preserve knowledge and institutional memory, and welcomes in this regard the IAEA Knowledge Management Assist Visit (KMAV) service;

-3. Further commends the Secretariat for fostering nuclear knowledge management as a vital component of an integrated management system;
+3. Further commends the Secretariat for fostering nuclear knowledge management and addressing the related human resources development issues as vital components of an integrated management system, and welcomes the launch of the new Technical Working Group on Managing Human Resources and Knowledge in the Field of Nuclear Energy;

-4. Encourages the Director General and the Secretariat to continue to strengthen their current and planned efforts in this area, in a holistic, interdepartmental manner, while consulting and engaging Member States and other relevant international organizations, and to further increase the level of awareness of efforts in managing nuclear knowledge, and in particular:
+4. Encourages the Director General and the Secretariat to continue to strengthen their current and planned efforts in this area, in a holistic, interdepartmental manner, while consulting and engaging Member States and other relevant international organizations, and to further increase the level of awareness of efforts in managing nuclear knowledge;